lauralondo/Horror-Game/README.md

 - Because there will be lighting from various sources we will need to also render shadows.
 - We will have a mirror

 ####Revision  4-28-14:
 - only building 2 rooms
 - no shadows
 - small number of object. ~4
 - model the player in reflection

-####objects to model
-- baseball bat
-- vase
-- painting
-- fireplace
-- window
-- mirror
-- chair
-- table
-- shelf
-- door
-- safe
-- key
-- torch
-- scroll
-- painting pieces 1-3